glampert/glampert.github.io/pages/projects.markdown

 at work with JavaScript and WebGL, I ended up coding a tiny rendering framework and other demos with it, which can all be found at the [source code repository](https://bitbucket.org/glampert/webgl-tests).

-The live Lightsaber demo can be found [here](http://glampert.com/webgl/lightsaber.html); Other WebGL tests and demos, including a viewer for Doom 3 models, can be found [at this address](http://glampert.com/webgl/).
+The live Lightsaber demo can be found [here]({{ "/static/webgl/lightsaber.html" | prepend: site.baseurl }});
+Other WebGL tests and demos, including a viewer for Doom 3 models, can be found [here]({{ "/webgl/" | prepend: site.baseurl }}).
 Make sure to open them on a WebGL capable Browser, like Chrome, Firefox or an up-to-date version of Safari.

 Search the blog section of this site for the *webgl* category to read more about this.